From JDT glory to English non-league anonymity - The remarkable story of Swedish-Malaysian Junior Eldstal | Goal.com

 “With my injuries, I became very aware of life after football.
 A lot of footballers forget that football is a very short career.
 After football, if you’re not smart with your money, you’ll be in for a very hard time.
 So I decided to start a side business which was a clothing line.
 And if I’m being honest, that kinda distracted me from my job on the pitch.

 "I was concentrating more on the future and neglecting the present, which was me playing and overcoming my injuries.
-Decision came at the end of the 2018 season because I've been away from family for 6 to 7 years.
+Decision came at the end of the 2018 season because I'd been away from family for six to seven years.
 I’ve already won everything domestically in Malaysian football and I felt like it was the right time for me to take a break from football and try to implement my business back home in England."

 Now that business foundation is beginning to look solid, it does feel like a new chapter may yet be written in the already remarkable story of Junior Eldstal.